 What do you like best about working at Olympus?

 I enjoy the simultaneously collaboration and autonomy.
 We’re all working in our own individual way towards a common goal, but you can reach out for support and find it in any direction.

 Describe a little of your past history.

 I actually grew up in the area I live in now and have lived in Texas my whole life.
 I never appreciated how much business there was here, and now that I work with local companies I get to help my community thrive every day.

 Describe some of your hobbies – what do you like to do outside of work?

 Being from Texas I love my barbecue (not grilling) and try to smoke as much meat as I can every chance I get.
-My interests change year to year but have included photography, triathlons, music in my miniature studio, barbecue, and traveling.
+My interests change year to year but have included photography, triathlons, music, barbecue, and traveling.

 What are some key lessons you have taken from your career thus far?

 I have the good fortune to see companies and people of all shapes and sizes so I get quite a bit of perspective.
 I now firmly believe that honest, friendly, open communication is the key to any collaborative effort.
 My customers appreciate my honesty and know that I will help in any way that I can.

 What is one thing you customers might find surprising about you?